 A few final point: While I consider every application on a case by case basis, in general I do not:

 - Sell puppies to homes with children under 12

 - Let puppies leave before 10 weeks of age

 - Sell puppies for breeding purposes (working homes will be considered)

-- Place puppies in pet homes.
+- Place puppies in non-active, pet homes

 Health & Diet

-With respect to vaccines, we encourage the protocol recommended by Dr. Don Hamilton, DVM.
-This means that puppies are not vaccinated until at least 10 weeks of age (prior to this their mother’s antibodies interfere with the vaccine, potentially negating its effectiveness).
-Dr. Hamilton advises that puppies over 10 weeks receive single distemper and parvo vaccines, spaced several weeks apart.
-Rabies is to be administered when the immune system is more mature, the recommended age being at least 6 months (however implementation may vary according to legal requirements).
+With respect to vaccines, we encourage the protocol recommended by Dr. Ronald Schultz, DVM, as discussed in this article.
+This means that puppies ought not to be vaccinated until at least 16 weeks of age (prior to this their mother’s antibodies interfere with the vaccine, potentially negating its effectiveness and even leaving them more vulnerable).

 With rare exceptions to working homes, puppies are sold on non-breeding contracts.
-Please note that we do not believe that AKC/CKC herding competitions sufficiently test the working ability of a dog to establish its viability for breeding.
+Please note that I do not believe that AKC/CKC herding competitions sufficiently test the working ability of a dog to establish its viability for breeding.